steflangehennig/policy-scoring-dashboard/README.md

 ### LLMs to Evaluate Policy Documents
 Rather than reading and scoring documents manually, I use a large language model (LLM), which is a type of AI that understands and interprets text, to do the first round of evaluation.
 The LLM reads each document and applies the scoring rubric as if it were a policy analyst, returning both a score and a short explanation for each category.

 This saves time, allows for rapid scaling across hundreds of documents, and offers consistent results based on the rubric I designed.
 Although it is not a replacement for expert review, it acts as an early warning system or classification tool to identify policies that may lack evidence.
+The tool is meant to be used on policy documents, white papers, and reports.

 > This is a minimum viable product currently in iteration.
 All of the boilerplate React information follows below.